Anoka-Hennepin ISD #11

 1353 W. Hwy 10

 Anoka, MN 55303

 Voice Mail: (763) 433-4038

 This is a one trimester course for grades 11-12+ students.
-This class introduces students to basic construction techniques and use of hand, power, measurement, and layout tools.
-Skills will then be used in the construction of projects, of which size and scope will be determined as skills are developed.
-Basic math skills will also be stressed.
-This is a hands-on class that will require teamwork and daily participation, so attendance is important.
-Work habits will also be a big part of your grade placing value on those things a potential employer would consider important in maintaining and keeping a job.
+This class introduces students to basic automotive techniques and the use of hand, power, and specialized automotive tools and equipment.
+Students will develop both knowledge and hands on skill in the classroom and shop.
+Basic math and reading will also be stressed.
+The hands-on shop work will require record keeping, teamwork, organization and daily participation, attendance is an important part of the class.
+Working habits will also be a big part of your grade, placing value on those things a potential employer would consider important in maintaining and keeping a job.

 1. Exhibit safety principles and safe work habits

 2. Accept constructive criticism and demonstrate appropriate behavior change

 6. Understand basic to advanced automotive concepts

 7. Build vocabulary used in the automotive industry